uidaholib/main-web-redesign_draft/content/services/distance.md

 Please note that it may take two or more business days from the time you place your request to receive your items!
 Contact us at <libcirc@uidaho.edu> with questions.

-## Special Collections & Archives
+## Special Collections and Archives

-Many of the unique materials held by Special Collections & Archives are discoverable via our [digital collections](https://www.lib.uidaho.edu/digital/).
+Many of the unique materials held by Special Collections and Archives are discoverable via our [digital collections](https://www.lib.uidaho.edu/digital/).
 The rest of our holdings can be searched via [Archives West finding aids](https://archiveswest.orbiscascade.org/search.php?r=idu) or the [Special Collections website]({{ '/special-collections/browse.html' | relative_url }}).
 For assistance with finding and accessing this material, please contact our Special Collections staff via email <libspec@uidaho.edu>.